IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 What does it look like?
 How does it function?
 What is it a remix of?
 What is it informed by?
 What are its influences?

-A. Create paper prototype
+A. Create paper prototype <br>
-B. Create low-fi physical prototype
+B. Create low-fi physical prototype <br>
-C. Create high-fi physical prototype
+C. Create high-fi physical prototype <br>
-D. Iterate high-fi physical prototype
+D. Iterate high-fi physical prototype <br>

 Your device/machine etc must develop through the iterations.
 This needs to be evident.